EJB Exception Handling

 ...

-Note that since an EJBException is a system (and unchecked) exception, there is no need to declare it in the throws clause.
+Since an EJBException is a system (and unchecked) exception, it does not have to be declared in the throws clause.

-create(...) is a delegate method of the Home object created by the container.
-Also, the container will throw a RemoteException if the method fails due to a system error.
-Therefore, in the Home interface of our remote object, we declare that the create(...) method throws RemoteException, like this:
+create(...) is a delegate method of the Home object created by the container, and if the method fails due to a system error, the container throws a RemoteException.
+Therefore, in the Home interface of the remote object, the create(...) method must throw RemoteException, like this:

 ...